awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/tkv-ec2-ami.rst

      using Remote Desktop Protocol (RDP).
 Choose a key pair for which you have access to the private key, or choose the option to create a key pair.
 If you create the key pair in the Toolkit, the Toolkit can store the private key for you.

+     Key pairs stored in the AWSToolKit are encrypted. you can find them at :code:`%LOCALAPPDATA%\AWSToolkit\keypairs` (typically: :code:`C:\Users\<user>\AppData\Local\AWSToolkit\keypairs`).
+     You can export the encrypted key pair into a :code:`.pem` file.
+            1. In Visual Studio, select :guilabel:`View` and click :guilabel:`AWS Explorer`.
+            2. Click on :guilabel:`Amazon EC2` and select :guilabel:`Key Pairs`.
+            3. The key pairs will be listed, and those created/managed by the Toolkit marked as :guilabel:`Stored in AWSToolkit`.
+            4. Right click on the key pair you created and select :guilabel:`Export Private Key`.
+The private key will be unencrypted and stored in the location you specify.

    *Security Group*
      The security group controls the type of network traffic the EC2 instance will accept.
 Choose